Supported Platforms, Applications and Workloads

 The information on this page is valid as of the date of the last page update. |

-Veeam Backup & Replication supports the following virtualization platforms:
+Veeam Backup & Replication supports backup and recovery operations for the following virtualization platforms:

 VMware vSphere Virtual Infrastructure